 Where to hunt Cape Buffalo

-Cape Buffalo is considered to be one of the most dangerous members of the “Big Five”.
-Cape Buffalo are the most common wild bovine species on the African continent, widely distributed throughout Southern and East Africa.
+Considered as one of the most dangerous “Big Five”.
+Cape Buffalo are the most common wild bovine species on the African continent widely distributed throughout Southern and East Africa.
 Free range Cape Buffalo can be hunted in Namibia, Tanzania, Zambia, Zimbabwe and Mozambique.
-Even on the enclosed territories of South Africa, these animals can be quite a challenge to hunt.
+Even when hunted on the enclosed territories of South Africa, these Buffalo can be quite a challenge to hunt.

 Cape Buffalo prices range significantly from an all-inclusive game ranch hunt in South Africa to a full blown traditional East African safari.
 A typical Cape Buffalo 5 - 10 day package hunt cost will range from $9,000 - $20,000.
 Often the lower end prices are for management bulls.
 Research your hunt thoroughly to find the hunting conditions that most suit your needs and take note of the excluded extra costs involved in the hunt.
 On the bigger open territories of Namibia, Zimbabwe, Zambia, Tanzania and Mozambique, the buffalo package prices range from $12,000 - $20,000.
 Dangerous game daily rates range from $600 - $1200 per day with a trophy fee of approximately $6,000 - $8,500.
 Note, the latest trend on the South African ranch hunts is to sell trophies by the inch.

 Cape buffalo hunting always involves the probability that things will not go as planned, and result in a close encounter of a dangerous kind.
 Read how one such encounter turned out for James Reed, BookYourHunt.com Director for North America, in the Caprivi Strip.6 Jan 2017 Staredown with the Devil

 When to hunt Cape Buffalo?